SAP/mobilesdk-certificateprovider/README.md

 ##Installation
 1. Clone to your dev machine
 2. Select one of the `CertificateProvider` implementations which is similar to your scenario, and modify to match your scenario's API's/sequence
-3. Drag the modified `CertificateProvider` implementation into your project
+3. Drag the modified `CertificateProvider` implementation into your project, **with the Mobile SDK 3.0 SP03+ libraries linked**
 4. Register the `CertificateProvider` to the `LogonManager` component, using one of the following methods

     #####iOS (Native)